EgozS/node.js-working-login-system-with-email-verification-/README.md

 - registering accounts into database
 - logging in for the first time with a new account will require a email verification
+- all passwords are hashed, and each user gets a unique id
-- open source, can be used and changed
+- open source, can be used and changed as much as you want